leandrop98/symbolic-representation-manipulation-tasks/README.md

 ```
 **Note: Replace `python3.5`  with the current python version in your blender.**

-You can then renderby running the following commands:
+You can then render images by running the following commands:

 ```bash
 cd image_generation